d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 d2l.plt.legend();
 ```

-In the experiment, we used cross-entropy loss for category prediction.
+In the experiment, we used cross-entropy loss for class prediction.
 Now,
-assume that the prediction probability of the actual category $j$ is $p_j$ and
+assume that the prediction probability of the actual class $j$ is $p_j$ and
 the cross-entropy loss is $-\log p_j$.
 We can also use the focal loss
 :cite:`Lin.Goyal.Girshick.ea.2017`.
 Given the positive hyperparameters $\gamma$
 and $\alpha$, this loss is defined as:

 $$ - \alpha (1-p_j)^{\gamma} \log p_j.$$

-As you can see, by increasing $\gamma$, we can effectively reduce the loss when the probability of predicting the correct category is high.
+As you can see, by increasing $\gamma$, we can effectively reduce the loss when the probability of predicting the correct class is high.

 ```{.python .input}
 def focal_loss(gamma, x):